-Fully equipped first-aid boxes are located .
-Portable first-aid bags to be taken on visits out of school are located in the medical room.
-If an item is used whilst on a visit out of school, the teacher should inform who will arrange for it to be replaced.
-First Aid boxes are checked monthly by , and they should be informed if stock is required for any boxes.
+Fully equipped first-aid boxes are located in the staff room.
+Portable first-aid bags to be taken on visits out of school are located in the staff room.
+If an item is used whilst on a visit out of school, the teacher should inform Amanda Zanre (administrator) who will arrange for it to be replaced.
+First Aid boxes are checked monthly by Amanda Zanre, and they should be informed if stock is required for any boxes.